Most people don’t deicide to become a foster parent in the spur of a moment.

 It’s a big decision - life changing even (for you and a foster child).
 It’s something you should take time to think about and discuss with your family and friends and approach thoughtfully - and that’s okay!
 We want you to be comfortable with your choice to open your heart and your home to a child in need.

 When families are unable to provide acceptable care to their children, or if there is abuse, neglect or risk of harm present in the home, a child can be taken into state custody and placed in foster care.
 In foster care the child will be placed in an alternative living situation, such as a foster home.
 Foster care is meant to be temporary, lasting only as long as it takes for the family to make changes so that the child can return to a safe and stable home.
 If the decision is made that a child cannot return home, he or she will remain in foster care until placed in the care of a relative, adopted or emancipated.

 What is “therapeutic” foster care?

-Will I receive training?
+Will I receive training and support?

 We will thoroughly prepare you to care for a foster child before any placem